aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/apply-uv-coordinates-to-3d-objects/_index.md

 ## Create UV Set for Your Mesh

-Here we define the UV coordinates and the index buffer that tells the mesh which UV belongs to each polygon vertex.
-This is the core of the **create UV set** process.
+The UV set consists of two arrays: one that stores the actual UV coordinates and another that tells the mesh which UV belongs to each polygon vertex.

 ### Step 2: Create UVs and Indices